sasa-b/container/README.md

 $service = $container[Foo\Bar::class];
 $service = $container['foo'];

+// Only works for services mapped to keys
 $service = $container->foo();

 // Retrieves a new instance or a singleton if a service has been registered as a singleton